Our Curriculum at Summerfield

 Curriculum Design / Planning

-Our curriculum planning is based on the Sonar Curriculum and is planned for and taught in a cross-curricular way via themes.
+Our curriculum planning is based on the Sonar Curriculum.
 Sonar Curriculum is an online, comprehensive solution to primary curriculum design and comprises a multitude of materials for curriculum mapping, short and medium planning and resources to support the delivery of effective teaching and learning.
 It provides the robust, rigorous framework which underpins a coherent curriculum design.
 Through standardised and sequenced objectives across every strand of every subject, skills, knowledge and understanding are deliberately mapped to ensure cumulative fluency across the primary phase.
-We use the Sonar Curriculum to provide leaders and teachers with a concise framework of coverage, pitch and sequence for writing and for most foundation subjects.
+We use the Sonar Curriculum to provide leaders and teachers with a concise framework of coverage, pitch and sequence for English, Science and for most foundation subjects.

 The Sonar Curriculum provides overviews for Early Years covering the 7 areas of learning: Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 This enables teachers to plan effectively to meet the coverage requirements of the National Curriculum and Early Years Foundation Stage Framework and is a starting point for subject leaders to use when monitoring and evaluating their focused subject.

-Sonar Curriculum planning covers Writing, some elements of Reading, Science, Art and Design, Computing, Design and Technology, Geography, History and Music.
-As detailed later on in this section, we use the White Rose Hub planning for Maths, Accelerated Reader to support our reading programme, Jigsaw to teach PSHE and RSE learning, Purple Mash to support Computing, MKSP planning for PE, Charanga for Music and Linguafun to support the teaching of Spanish in Years 1 and 2, German in Years 3 and 4 and French in Years 5 and 6.
+Sonar Curriculum planning covers Writing, some elements of Reading, Science, Art and Design, Computing, Design and Technology, Geography and History.
+As detailed later on in this section, we use the White Rose Hub planning for Maths, Accelerated Reader to support our reading programme, Talk 4 Writing to support the teaching of Writing, Jigsaw to teach PSHE and RSE learning, Purple Mash to support Computing, MKSP planning for PE, Music Express for Music and Linguafun to support the teaching of Spanish in Years 1 and 2, German in Years 3 and 4 and French in Years 5 and 6.